Rique-Yazzie/cs386-a1/deliverables/deliverable 2.md

 - As a new player, I want a easy to read website so that I can find stats for my hero.

 Rique:
+- As a competitve player, I want up to date information, so that i can keep up with the newest metas
+- As a new player, I want to view current patch notes for my favorite character